sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 *Convert LLA to ECEF*

 Enter your lat, long, and altitude coordinates into a LLA to ECEF converter.
 We found the [Sysense calculator](http://www.sysense.com/products/ecef_lla_converter/index.html) to work very well.
 How do we know it’s accurate?
-Take the [original coordinates] (todo) from the NGS Datasheet, and use the calculator to convert to ECEF.
+Take the [original coordinates](img/VerifyAccuracy/SparkFun%20Verify%20RTK%20-%2013%20Datasheet%20for%20Monument.jpg) from the NGS Datasheet, and use the calculator to convert to ECEF.
 They are identical.

 ![ECEF difference between monument and readings](img/VerifyAccuracy/SparkFun%20Verify%20RTK%20-%2015%20Spreadsheet%20Results.jpg)